What is creativity? What makes creativity radical?

 Radical creativity can also be recognized by the creative individual themself.
 We all can have distinctive perceptions and beliefs about what is radical, depending on our expertise, experience, cultural background, and values.

-For a radically creative idea to make a large-scale impact our world positively, it needs to be recognized, valued, and fostered at all of these levels.
+For a radically creative idea to make a large-scale impact on our world positively, it needs to be recognized, valued, and fostered at all of these levels.

 Case study